-If you’re here, it’s likely because you’ve been gifted a PS4, PS4 Pro or PlayStation VR for Christmas.
+If you’re here, it’s likely because you’ve been gifted (or you’re gifting) a PS4, PS4 Pro or PlayStation VR for Christmas.
 First off, congratulations!
 Second, we’re here to help you get the most from your new pressie.

 Technically, there are three types of PlayStation 4 consoles available: the original PS4, the PS4 Slim and the PS4 Pro.

 The original PS4 and the PS4 Slim are essentially the same, though (as you’ve probably guessed), the PS4 Slim comes in a smaller form factor.
 Both consoles are capable of HDR, though your TV needs to support the feature.

 The PS4 Pro (shown at right at the top of this post) is the newest iteration of Sony’s console, with both HDR and 4K upscaling (again, your TV needs to support that).
 It’s more powerful than the base model, and it has a third layer of PlayStation-ness to show that off physically.
 If you’ve upgraded to a PS4 Pro from its base model, it’s quite easy to transfer content between the consoles.